UnoriginalOrigi/FMNISTquantizetest/README.md

 # FMNISTquantizetest

 Fashion-MNIST tested on a simple LR model with quantization (resized to 8x8 from 28x28 and pixel values reduced from [0; 255] (8-bit) to [0;7] (3-bit)) using pyTorch.
-Reporting accuracy after 50 epochs with 0.0001 learning rate (10 batch size).
-Tested on Windows with i5-8600K
+Reporting accuracy and training time after 20 epochs with 0.0001 learning rate (1 batch size).
+Tested on Windows with i7-1165G7

 No quantization: